pegasus-isi/pegasus/doc/sphinx/running-workflows.rst

    advanced options permit to control the size and number of these jobs, and whether multiple compute tasks can share stage-in jobs.

--  the original DAX job is concretized into a compute task in the DAG.
+-  the original compute task is concretized into a compute job in the DAG.
-   Compute jobs are a concatination of the job's **name** and **id** attribute from the DAX file.
+   Compute jobs are a concatination of the job's **name** and **id** attribute from the input Abstract Workflow file.

--  the stage-out of data products to a collecting site.
-Data products with their **transfer** flag set to ``false`` will not be staged to the output site.
+-  the stage-out of data products to one or more output sites.
+Data products with their **stageOut** flag set to ``false`` will not be staged to the output sites.
 However, they may still be eligible for staging to other, dependent tasks.
 Stage-out tasks use a job prefix of ``stage_out``.

 -  If compute jobs run at different sites, an intermediary staging task with prefix ``stage_inter`` is inserted between the compute jobs in the workflow, ensuring that the data products of the parent are available to the child job.

--  the registration of data products in a replica catalog.
+-  the registration of data products in an output replica catalog.
 Data products with their **register** flag set to ``false`` will not be registered.

 -  the clean-up of transient files and working directories.
 These steps can be omitted with the ``--no-cleanup`` option to the planner.

-The `Data Management <#data_management>`__ chapter details more about when and how staging nodes are inserted into the workflow.
+The :ref:`Data Management <data-management>` chapter details more about when and how staging nodes are inserted into the workflow.

-The DAG will be found in file ``diamond-0.dag``, constructed from the **name** and **index** attributes found in the root element of the DAX file.
+The DAG will be found in file ``diamond-0.dag``, constructed from the **name** and **index** attributes found in the root element of the Abstract Workflow file.

 ::